-At Thomas Aquinas College, we pursue this understanding guided by our patron, St. Thomas Aquinas, as has been encouraged by the Church for many centuries, up to and including the pontificates of John Paul II and Benedict XVI.
-Pope Leo XIII said that St. Thomas’ theology was a “definitive exposition of the Christian faith;” the first Vatican Council elevated St. Thomas to the preeminent status of “teacher of the Church;” and in Fides et Ratio, John Paul II said “the Church has been justified in consistently proposing St. Thomas as a master of thought and a model of the right way to pursue theology …”
+At Thomas Aquinas College, we pursue such understanding under the guidance of our patron, St. Thomas Aquinas, as the Church has for centuries encouraged the faithful to do.
+The First Vatican Council elevated St. Thomas to the premier status of “teacher of the Church.”
+Pope Leo XIII said that St. Thomas’s theology was a “definitive exposition of the Christian faith.”
+And in Fides et Ratio, Pope St. John Paul II said, “the Church has been justified in consistently proposing St. Thomas as a master of thought and a model of the right way to pursue theology.”

-Students at Thomas Aquinas College are greatly aided in their pursuit of wisdom by their study of the other principal disciplines — language, logic, literature, music, mathematics, and natural science — which themselves are sources of knowledge, and by which, in the words of Hugh of St. Victor, “the lively soul enters into the secrets of philosophy.”
-Because these disciplines are ordered to the study of philosophy and theology, the College’s unified and coherent curriculum enables our students to see the unity of all truth and the harmony between faith and reason.
+Aiding them in this pursuit, students at Thomas Aquinas College also study the other principal disciplines: logic, mathematics, natural science, language, music, and literature.
+While themselves rich sources of knowledge, these interrelated disciplines are the means by which, as Hugh of St. Victor says, “the lively soul enters the secrets of philosophy.”
+They lead the attentive student on a comprehensive tour of reality, culminating in the philosophical and theological contemplation of God Himself.
+In this way, the College’s unified curriculum allows students to see with their own eyes the unity of all truth and the harmony between faith and reason.

 The curriculum conducts this tour of reality by carefully examining the Great Books, rather than textbooks.
 These masterworks of our civilization teach us to address the questions we all must confront; they speak to our deepest yearnings, touch our most profound tribulations, and celebrate our greatest joys.